raccodes09/ci-pp2-project/README.md

 Premier League Quizzers is a quiz website that challenges users on their knowledge of the English Football Premier League.
 They are asked questions relating to wiiners, records, relegations etc since the Premier leagues inception.

 The user is required to enter a username before they can begin quiz, after which they will be asked five questions.
 They won't know their "full time score" until the answer the last question.
-Afeter the last question is answered, the user will have their result displayed showing their username and their "score out of five."
+After the last question is answered, the user will have their result displayed showing their username and their "score out of five."

 The option of a "rematch" using a reset button, will reset the quiz allowing a new user to play.